geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 ---
 # Gene Product Information (GPI) file description
+## Purpose
-The (*G*ene *P*roduct *I*nformation) (GPI) file represents every annotable entity in an organism: protein-coding gene, non-coding RNA genes, protein isoforms (i. e., splice variants) and modified forms, such as cleaved forms or proteins modified by post-translational modifications.
+The (*G*ene *P*roduct *I*nformation) (GPI) file represents every annotable biological entity for an organism: protein-coding gene, non-coding RNA genes, protein isoforms (i. e., splice variants) and modified forms, such as cleaved forms or proteins modified by post-translational modifications.
 The entities should be non-redundant.

 This file is used to normalize annotations to single genes, and to map different identifiers for the same entity across different resources.